dart-lang/language/accepted/future-releases/abstract-external-fields/feature-specification.md

 }
 ```

-An external variable declaration _D_ is treated as an external setter
+An external variable declaration _D_ is treated as an external getter
-declaration and/or an external getter declaration.
-The setter is included
+declaration and possibly an external setter declaration.
+The setter is
-if and only if _D_ is non-final.
-The return type of the getter and the
+included if and only if _D_ is non-final.
+The return type of the getter and
-parameter type of the setter, if present, is the type of _D_ (*which may be
+the parameter type of the setter, if present, is the type of _D_ (*which
-declared explicitly, obtained by override inference, or defaulted to
+may be declared explicitly, obtained by override inference, or defaulted to
 `dynamic`*).
 The parameter of the setter, if present, has the modifier
 `covariant` if and only if _D_ has the modifier `covariant` (*the grammar
 only allows this modifier on external instance variables*). _For example:_